 The barn is off grid.

-Water: The private water supply is regularly serviced and checked but there is the possibility of contamination.
-Council guidance is that the water should be used only when the electricity supply is switched on and electrically powered ultra-violet purification is active.
+Water: The private water borehole supply is regularly serviced and checked but there is the possibility of contamination or loss of supply.
+Council guidance specifies that the water should be used only when the electricity supply is switched on and electrically powered ultra-violet purification is active.
 If you are vulnerable or concerned about this you are advised to bring your own bottled drinking water to the site.
+In the event of a pump or system failure resulting in a water outage, emergency bottled drinking water is supplied.

-If event organisers absolutely depend on the availability of 240v electricity supply for the success of their event they are advised to make their own backup supply arrangements (eg hire a standby generator).
+If event organisers absolutely depend on the availability of 240v electricity supply for the success of their event, or if they need more than 5kva at any time, they are advised to make their own additional supply arrangements (eg hire in a generator).
 We advise that perishable foods are kept refrigerated off site until needed, especially in hot weather, to avoid running the diesel generator overnight and for long periods simply to power refrigeration.

 We cannot guarantee to restore a 240v electricity supply in the event of generator failure.
-It may take two working days.
+This may take two working days.

 Passing walkers, vehicles